guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

     assert_verbose(28, 12, second)  # <-- assert line, offset, expected violation
 ```

-After getting the first analyzer passing, I started following a TDD approach where I first created a file with the intended violation, then wrote the test, and finally implemented the passing code.
+After getting the first analyzer passing, I started following a TDD approach where I first create a file with the intended violation, then write the test, and finally implement the passing code.

 It's hard to test such stuff manually, so writing unit tests made me a lot more productive.

 ## 🧾 CLI and Configs

-Once the analyzers were set (and somewhat working) I had to make it usable, and linters fit well as a command line interface, so you can run it like: `tryceratops file.py` or maybe `tryceratops pydir`.
+Once the analyzers were set (and somewhat working) I had to make it usable, and linters fit well as a command-line interface, so you can run it like: `tryceratops file.py` or maybe `tryceratops pydir`.

 ### Using `click` as Python CLI

-[Click](https://click.palletsprojects.com/) is a simple framework to wrap your python code around a command line interface quickly.
+[Click](https://click.palletsprojects.com/) is a simple framework to wrap your python code around a command-line interface quickly.
 It's as simple as wrapping your function with a few decorators, see:

 ```py
 EXPERIMENTAL_FLAG_OPTION = dict(is_flag=True, help="Whether to enable experimental analyzers.")